drizzt536/life/README.md

-x86-64 Windows testing program for analysis on end states of Conway's Game of Life on an 8x8 torus.
+x86-64 Windows analysis program for life-like Cellular Automata on an 8x8 torus.

 The project build requirements are listed at the top of the makefile